syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Types.md

 // Change the min and max bounds of bubble series.

-chartseries.ConfigItems.BubbleItem.MinBounds = new RectangleF(0, 0, 10, 10);       chartseries.ConfigItems.BubbleItem.MaxBounds = new RectangleF(0, 0, 25, 25);
+series.ConfigItems.BubbleItem.MinBounds = new RectangleF(0, 0, 10, 10);       series.ConfigItems.BubbleItem.MaxBounds = new RectangleF(0, 0, 25, 25);

 {% endhighlight %}